Up to 50% off sofas & mattresses — limited‑time deals.

 When you read a mattress listing, separate the claims into layers.

 First, identify the exact program name.
-“Eco-certified,” “clean materials,” and “non-toxic design” are not certifications.
-A credible listing names the program, not just the mood of the program.
+“Eco-certified,” “clean materials,” and “nontoxic design” are not certifications.
+A credible listing names the program rather than relying on mood words.

 A useful real-world test is this: if a brand can explain each label by component and by purpose, the certification story is probably solid.
 If the description blurs everything into “safe,” it is usually marketing first and documentation second.